Base Lieutenant Étienne Mantoux: Origins

 Rouvres airdrome was built by the French Air Force in 1937.
 They flew Bloch-131 tactical reconnaissance aircraft.
 When World War II began, the Royal Air Force moved in flying Hawker Hurricanes of No. 73 Squadron RAF.

-After the fall of France, the Luftwaffe used the base, flying Focke-Wolfe Fw 190D fighters.
+After the fall of France, the Luftwaffe used the base, flying Focke-Wulf Fw 190D fighters.

 When the German Army was driven out by the U S Third Army in early September 1944, the airfield was put back into operational service by the United States Army Air Forces IX Engineer Command 926th Engineering Aviation Regiment.
 On 9 September the combat engineers arrived to lay down a temporary airfield to support the ground forces in their advance against enemy forces.